Real-time data insight and foresight with analytics: a case study for a large cellular network provider

 How Did We Go About the Data Processing Flow?

-Storing information in your database is like sorting books in a library.
-The data should be easily accessible to improve the performance of SQL requests.
 The mechanism of Materialized Views on Columnar Database provides opportunities to prepare data on the fly and quickly process only necessary data without the need to scan the whole amount of data and find the needed values.

-All data is configured initially into a table with the Bufferr engine, which is used to buffer data in order to avoid frequent inserts in the Columnar Database (the maximum recommended number of inserts in the Columnar Database is 1000 per second per server).
+All data is configured initially into a table with the Buffer engine, which is used to buffer data in order to avoid frequent inserts in the Columnar Database (the maximum recommended number of inserts in the Columnar Database is 1000 per second per server).
 For each protocol, we allocate a separate buffer.

 After buffering, the data is sent to the table with the Null engine.
 This type of engine is used in cases where we do not need to store the incoming set of events in one place.
 And on this table, you can set up proofreading using MaterializedViews to other tables in which real data will be stored.
 MaterializedView is like a trigger for data insertion.
 After the data enters the table on which the MaterializedView is configured, the data is converted using an SQL query into the necessary ones and inserted into the table where this data will be stored.